Twins' Derek Falvey must find answers: 'None of us slept well last night'

 After Wednesday's 3-1 loss, Cruz expressed his desire to return, but he could be in demand now that the National League is expected to adopt the designated hitter in 2021.

-"It's been a great run," Crux said.
+"It's been a great run," Cruz said.
 "We're back-to-back Central champions, so no one can take that away from us.
 Hopefully, I'll be back next year."

 History lesson

 Falvey and manager Rocco Baldelli also understand that the fan base has Octoberphobia when it comes to the Twins and the playoffs.
 The sweep by Houston made their postseason losing streak the longest in major sports history.
-There are seven players on the team who have lost six straight with the Twins, going back to the 2017 Wild Card game loss to the Yankees.
+Seven players on the team have been around for the past six, going back to the 2017 wild-card loss to the Yankees.

 Falvey said everything will be looked at in order to end the drought, but is mindful of not overreacting to what happens during a short series.